RekerLab/DeepDelta/README.md

 ## Installation
-ChemProp can be be installed at https://github.com/chemprop/chemprop
+ChemProp can be be installed from https://github.com/chemprop/chemprop

 ## Descriptions of Folders